NivedithaKarthikeyan/LandregistryApp/docs/source/blockchain/smartContracts.rst

     mapping (address => mapping (address => uint)) private __allowances;

 * ``symbol``: Symbol of the ERC20.
 This symbol will show in wallets and other places.
-* ``name``: We can set a name for the token.
-In this project our token name is ``Microfinance Token``
+* ``name``: Name for the token.
+In this project, our token name is ``Microfinance Token (MFT)``.
 * ``decimals``: This attribute configs the number of decimal places we use in our token.
 We set it to 2.
-All the token values use upto 2 decimal values
+All  token values use upto 2 decimal values.
-* ``__totalSupply``: This attribute holds the total number of tokens planned to use in the system.
+* ``__totalSupply``: This attribute holds the total number of tokens for circulation in the system.
-* ``__balanceOf``: This map contains the token balance of each account.
+* ``__balanceOf``: This mapping contains the token balance of each account.
-* ``__allowances``: Account owner can grant permission to another account to do the token transfers on behalf of them.
+* ``__allowances``: Account owner may grant permission to another account to do the token transfers on behalf of him.
 But owner can grant permission limited token amount.
 This mapping holds the number of tokens allowed to transfer from one account to another by third party account.

 Constructor
 ~~~~~~~~~~~